lc0des/ln-node/README.md

 * wire Thunderhub with ln-node
 * random password thunderhub
 * add flag for password on screen output only
+* configuration for tor only (no clearnet)
+* service hardening
+* server hardening links

 ## Disclaimer
 Run at your own RISK!
 I do not take any responsibility for you loosing any funds or alike.
 This software is provided AS-IS.